bingling-sama/Eidolon/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

 ## Thanks

 - Thanks to [@tnqzh123](https://github.com/tnqzh123) for project feature design and some technical support.
 - Thanks to [@beanflame](https://github.com/beanflame) for opengl technical support.
 - Thanks to [@sunjunnan79](https://github.com/sunjunnan79) for deleting `.DS_Store`.
 (Seriously)
+- Thanks to [Blockbench](https://www.blockbench.net/) for providing the player model.
 - Thanks to players who provided skins for testing.